apcountryman/picolibrary/CONTRIBUTING.md

 implementing the enhancement will be created.

 ## Implement an enhancement to an existing feature
+Issues for implementing enhancements to existing features can be found by looking for issues with the `type-enhancement` type label and `status-awaiting_development` status label.
+To implement an enhancement to an existing feature, please open a draft pull request that references the associated issue and implement the enhancement.
+Please mark the pull request as "Ready for review" and request a review when the pull request is ready for a review.
+If changes are requested, please discuss and/or address the review findings before requesting a new review.

 ## Request a new feature
 To request a new feature, please use the `feature-request` issue template to open an issue